tomato23d/PasswordGenerator/README.md

 2. validation on third prompt for number of password characters need debugging: converting the entry to number to validate it and fail to convert back to string to store the password

-3. various scenario of answer to prompts require more debugging
+3. fixed: various scenario of answer to prompts require more debugging

 4. consider to populate the letterUC array on a fly?